 “They’re kids,” he said.
 “They don’t stay very long — most of them only three, six, or nine months.
 Only a few go on to be long-term employees.”

 “Some of them turn out to be great, and a few end up being better at something we really need that’s different than what we hired them for.”
 He explained that the open jobs in this bricks-and-clicks retail chain included front-line sales, administrative, social media, and stock management jobs, and that the challenge wasn’t “just about which ones to take; it’s that I have to do it so often.”

 As an interviewer, the senior director had been very skillful at drawing the applicants out.
 He picked up on their strengths and inconsistencies.
 He seemed low-key and in control, and was always on point, but his left foot was tapping at about 100 miles an hour.
 Then it was his right foot.
 At one point it was both feet!

 So in the few remaining moments we had before the last interview of the day, I suggested, “First, let’s think about you.
 We can work on some of the structural issues another time.
 Why don’t you get up and walk around a little bit?
 Maybe shake out your shoulders?”

 The senior director jumped up right away, and said, “Yes, instead of this?” and mimicked sinking lower in his seat.
 I said, “That’s good — and not just for your body!
-Get your blood back up to your brain, fresh and oxygenated, so you can be patient and stay focused, and figure out who to hire.
+Get your blood back up to your brain, fresh and oxygenated, so you can be patient and stay focused.
 And when your shoulders are squared again, you’ll have more presence — and you’ll feel calmer, too.
 And the candidates will notice, and they’ll show you their best game.”